starknet-edu/starknet-cairo-101/README.md

 ### 1. Creating a smart contract wallet and connecting it to a Block Explorer

-**To complete the tutorial, you need to collect points.** These points will be owned by a smart contract wallet that you must deploy.
+**To complete the tutorial, you need to collect points.** You will own these points through your Starknet wallet.
+However, thanks to Account Abstraction, Starknet wallets work differently than Ethereum wallets.
+Do not worry; we will walk you through creating a wallet and connecting it to a Block Explorer.

 - The easiest way to set one up is to use Argent X ([download the chrome extension](https://chrome.google.com/webstore/detail/argent-x-starknet-wallet/dlcobpjiigpikoobohmabehhmhfoodbb/)  or  [check their repo](https://github.com/argentlabs/argent-x)) or Braavos ([download the chrome extension](https://chrome.google.com/webstore/detail/braavos-wallet/jnlgamecbpmbajjfhmmmlhejkemejdma)).
 These wallet solutions are similar to what Metamask is for Ethereum and allow users to initiate transactions and interact with applications on Starknet.
-- Follow the instructions to install the extension and deploy a smart contract account (it could take about 5 minutes to be deployed).
-Please note that in Starknet, there is only one type of Account - smart contract accounts (this is called Account Abstraction), in contrast to Ethereum where there are wallets and smart contracts.
-In other words, every wallet on Starknet is a smart contract, and there is no distinction between them and other smart contracts.
-Therefore, to create a new wallet, you need to deploy a transaction that publishes your smart contract wallet to the network.
+- Follow the instructions in your wallet app to install the extension.
+It may take approximately 5 minutes for the account to be deployed.
+Note that in Starknet, there is only one type of account: smart contract accounts.
+This is called Account Abstraction, which is in contrast to Ethereum where there are wallets and smart contracts.
+In Starknet, every wallet is a smart contract, and there is no distinction between them and other smart contracts.
+To create a new wallet, you need to deploy a transaction that publishes your smart contract wallet to the network.
 - Make sure you are on the Goerli testnet network.
 - The tutorial’s points are held in contract  `WIP` ([Starkscan link](WIP), [Voyager link](WIP)).
 - Click "Add Token" in your installed wallet and add the tutorial contract address so that your points balance appears there.
 A new token called SC101 (starknet-cairo-101) will appear in your wallet.